vdicolab/hsdm/README.md

 # hsdm
-# Code to run the examples of the book
+# Downloads for the book
 Habitat Suitability and Distribution Models: with Applications with R